-Stierva is a cluster village high above the left side of the Albula at almost 1,400 m above sea level.M. on a small sun terrace.
-It is located on the eastern slope of a mountain range with the Curvér Pintg da Taspegn (2,731 m above.M sea level) and the Muttner Horn (2,401 m above sea level.M.
+Stierva is a cluster village high above the left side of the Albula at almost 1,400 m above sea level on a small sun terrace.
+It lies on the eastern slope of a mountain range with the Curvér Pintg da Taspegn (2,731 m above sea level) and the Muttner Horn (2,401 m above sea level).

 Until 31 December 2014, Stierva was an independent political municipality.
-On 1 January 2015, it merged with the municipalities of Alvaneu, Alvaschein, Brienz/Brinzauls, Mon, Surava and Tiefencastel to form the new municipality of Albula/Alvra.
+On 1 January 2015 it merged with the municipalities Alvaneu, Alvaschein, Brienz/Brinzauls, Mon, Surava and Tiefencastel to form the new municipality Albula/Alvra.

 The former municipal boundary forms the Albula in the valley below.
-In addition to the village, the former community also includes the hamlet of Bargung (1540 m) and various farmsteads.
-The village of Stierva offers the recreation-seeking nature lover ideal conditions for a variety of activities.
+In addition to the village, the former municipality also includes the hamlet of Bargung (1540 m) and various farmsteads.
+The village of Stierva offers nature lovers seeking relaxation ideal conditions for a variety of activities.
 The guest will find an almost complete range of services with school, post office, village shop and a cozy restaurant, the Belavista, which is known for its capuns.

-The late Gothic parish church of St. Mary Magdalene is characterized by a ribbed vault worth seeing and probably the most famous - also late Gothic - winged altar of Graubünden.
-Poetry in nature is promised by the "Veia digl Pader", a twelve-kilometre-long adventure trail from Stierva/Stürvis to Savognin, which features poems by Father Alexander Lozza (1880-1953).
+parish church of St. Maria Magdalena is characterized by a ribbed vault worth seeing and probably the most famous - also late Gothic - winged altar in Graubünden.
+Poetry in nature promises the "Veia digl Pader", a twelve-kilometer adventure trail from Stierva/Stürvis to Savognin, which features poems by Father Alexander Lozza (1880-1953).
 The poems can be accessed via the Parc Ela app.
 The villagescape of Stierva/Stürvis was awarded as a "townscape of national importance".

 By car: from Basel - Zurich via Chur-Thusis-Tiefencastel to Stierva.